 You might be familiar with the CRICOS code if you are in the education business.
 If you’re planning to become an education agent, this term might be new to you.
 Even though it sounds complex, you can easily understand it.

 It is essential for an education agent as the CRICOS code determines how genuine and experienced you are.
 You cannot run your consultancy without getting familiar with it.

 To help you out, we have explained every information you need to know about CRICOS in a nutshell.

 So, let’s begin!

 What is a CRICOS Code?

 Firstly, CRICOS stands for Commonwealth Register of Institutions and Courses for Overseas Students.
 In Australia and New Zealand, training providers or educational institutions must be approved for registration on the CRICOS before they teach international students.

 Why is CRICOS important for students and agencies?

-The CRICOS website lists all of the institutions and courses that are available to students applying to study in Australia on a student visa.
-As a student, when you are choosing your course or institution abroad, you need to know if the course and the institution are CRICOS registered.
-It helps to search for your course that suits your needs and meets the standard expectation.
+The CRICOS website lists all of the institutions and courses available to students applying to study in Australia on a student visa.
+As a student, when you are choosing your faculty or institution abroad, you need to know if the course and the institution are CRICOS registered.
+You can search for the subject of your interest and meet the standard expectation.

 As a migration and education agent, you need to be careful while choosing your partnership with universities and education institutions and know if they are CRICOS registered or not.
 It is because only the institutes with CRICOS registration can teach overseas students.
 So, if you happen to partner with someone without such registration, it can cost you your market reputation and trust among your clients.
 Also, with approved courses and institutions, you can suggest the best options for your clients.